znguye/lab-dom-race-car/README.md

    - Invokes the `update()` method to update the game state.
 We will create a `update` method in the following iteration.

    - Checks if the `gameIsOver` flag is set to `true`.
-If it is, it interrupts the game interval by calling `clearInterval` on the `gameIntervalId`.
+If it is, it interrupts the game interval by calling `clearInterval` while passing the `gameIntervalId` as an argument.

    </details>